eruszczak/movie-website/README.md

 # Currently
 I was finishing up this website knowing that there is no easy way to keep in sync my ratings/watchlist anymore (RSS feed deprecation).
 I did this because I wasn't happy with code quality at all (eg. I wasn't using any Class Based Views).
 I will still be using this website, I will be exporting my full ratings and syncing them from time to time in that way.
-And maybe I will figure out some other way for updating in daily, as it was before.
+And maybe I will figure out some other way for updating them daily, as it was before.

 # Used technologies:
 * Semantic-UI - I am really happy that I replaced Bootstrap 3 with Semantic.
 They have a lot of useful built in components that I needed, and UI looks much better than previously.